AyeshaTalha/ServerlessWebApplication/README.md

 <img src="https://imgur.com/YsAMw1C.png" height="80%" width="80%">
 <br />

 11. We must update our Index.html file in order to invoke the API from our website.
 Copy the code from Index.html file above and paste it in your file.
+Make sure you add your API gateway endpoint.
 Compress the file and add it to our Amplify website.
 <p align="center">
 <img src="https://imgur.com/itA0zVR.png" height="80%" width="80%">
 <br />